 Her involvement in music has led her in activism in the cities of Seattle, San Francisco, and Oakland.
 Lawrence recently graduated with Honors from the University of San Francisco, attaining her BA in Performing Arts & Social Justice; a Music concentration.

-Lawrence dedicates her artistry and energy to address: POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice, blood quantum and enrollment issues, foster youth, suicide prevention, violence against women, and many other causes.
+Lawrence dedicates her artistry and energy to address: POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice & violation of Native Treaty Laws, blood quantum and disenrollment issues, foster youth, suicide prevention, violence against women, and many other causes.

 Since graduation, this indigenous vocalist has released her debut single entitled “Alcatraz” a folk song (January ‘17) followed by the release of "Generations" (July '17) a hip-hop track featuring 14 y/o Lil Deya.
-Most recently, she has released "Don't Count Me Out" (December '17) featuring indigenous vocalist/emcee Desirae Harp.
-Lawrence will be releasing her first album in the year 2018.
+To end 2017, she released "Don't Count Me Out" (December '17) featuring indigenous vocalist/emcee Desirae Harp.
+"Songbird" is the first single to be released from Lawrence's debut album EPICENTER which will be released in August, 2018.

 Lawrence will continue traveling the Nation pursuing her career as a musician/activist in the genres of Traditional Folk, Hip Hop, R&B/Soul, and Spoken Word Poetry while based out of the cities of Seattle/San Francisco.